Roots, 1943 by Frida Kahlo

 This painting can also be compared with another Frida's painting, My Nurse and I. These two are a reversal of each other.
-In My Nurser and I Frida is a baby who was feed by the Mexican woman using her breasts looks like plant.
-In Roots it is adult Frida is nourishing Mexican earth.
-But in this painting, there are some danger to the artist's dream of fulfillment: a crevasse is opening next to Frida on the ground.
-Which is an implication that her dream might be waken pretty soon.
+In My Nurser and I Frida is a baby who was feed by the Mexican woman using her breasts looks like a plant.
+In Roots, it is adult Frida is nourishing Mexican earth.
+But in this painting, there is some danger to the artist's dream of fulfillment: a crevasse is opening next to Frida on the ground.
+Which is an implication that her dream might be wakened pretty soon?

 In May of 2006, this painting was auctioned at Sotheby's in New York and sold for $5,616,000, setting a new record for the artist.
 It was sold to an anonymous phone bidder.
 Rumors within the art world say that the anonymous buyer was the pop star "Madonna" who owns other Kahlo originals.